-- 1.1 The purpose of this report is to: - Raise awareness with the Health and Wellbeing Scrutiny Committee of the work that has been undertaken on behalf of the Health and Wellbeing Board to produce an updated and approved pharmaceutical needs assessment (PNA) for Sunderland for publication by 1st October 2022; - Provide an update on the work that has been undertaken by the PNA Steering Group to produce an updated PNA for Sunderland in line with this statutory duty; - provide information about the required statutory consultation which is planned to begin in late March and finish in late May 2022; and - Raise awareness of the opportunity for members of the Health and Wellbeing Scrutiny Committee to comment on the draft statement of pharmaceutical needs assessment during the consultation period.
+- 1.1 The purpose of this report is to: - remind the Health and Wellbeing Board of the statutory duty to undertake Pharmaceutical Needs Assessment (PNA) and the requirement to produce an updated and approved PNA for Sunderland for publication by 1st October 2022; - provide an update of the work that has been undertaken by the PNA Steering Group to produce an updated PNA for Sunderland in line with this statutory duty; - provide information about the required statutory consultation which is planned to begin in late March and finish in late May 2022; and - seek approval for the emerging conclusions and draft recommendations set out in the consultation draft PNA and seek permission to proceed to the statutory consultation phase. - 1.2 The document will be revised in the light of comments received from the Board and the findings of the consultation.
+It should be noted that changes to pharmacy provision are also likely to be received during the PNA process and may need to be considered.
+A final version of the PNA for Sunderland document will be brought back to the Board in June 2022 for consideration for final approval and sign off.

-2. Statutory Role
+2. Statutory role

 - 2.1 The duty to carry out PNA transferred to Health and Wellbeing Boards under the Health and Social Care Act 2012; this duty came into effect on 1st April 2013.
 The process is guided by the NHS (Pharmaceutical and Local Pharmaceutical Services) Regulations 2013 and any subsequent updates or amendments. - 2.2 The Board published its first PNA on 1st April 2015, having approved it on 20th March 2015.
 The current PNA was published in Sunderland on 1st April 2018.
 PNAs must be completely reviewed at least every three years and this was therefore due to be renewed and published no later than 1st April 2021.
 However, the Department of Health and Social care (DHSC) announced on 21st May 2020 that publication of PNAs would be delayed from April 2021 until April 2022 due to the COVID-19 pandemic.
-As the pandemic continued throughout 2022, a further 6-month extension was then granted by DHSC to 1st October 2022. - 2.3 The Board is required to produce the PNA as part of its broader responsibility for developing a shared understanding of the current and potential future health needs of the population of Sunderland.
+As the pandemic continued throughout 2022, a further 6-month extension was then granted by DHSC to 1st October 2022.

+2.3 The Board is required to produce the PNA as part of its broader responsibility for developing a shared understanding of the current and potential future health needs of the population of Sunderland.
 The PNA is an integral part of the JSNA and is aligned to the Joint Health and Wellbeing Strategy (in Sunderland this being the Healthy City Plan).

-3. PNA Process
+3. PNA process